ruubbies-vlog/ruubbies-vlog.github.io/_posts/2020-01-12-disney-plus-apple-tv.md

 ### How many devices in a household can watch Disney+ at one time?

 Each Disney+ account is allocated space to register four separate devices.
 These can be streaming devices, such as an Apple TV, as well as mobile phones and tablets.
-For more information, visit our [Disney+ device guide](https://www.soda.com/video/disney-plus-devices/).

 ### How do I login to Disney+ on my TV?